kellim/hearthstone-card-search-app/README.md

-# Hearthstone Card App
+# Hearthstone Card Search App

-This app is currently in development, but once the MVP is complete, you'll be able to search Hearthstone® cards and filter by class, type, set, and rarity.
+This Node.js/Express app uses the [HearthstoneJSON API](https://hearthstonejson.com/) and lets you search Hearthstone® cards and filter by multiple classes, sets, types, rarities, tribes, and mechanics.

+_[Hearthstone](https://playhearthstone.com) is an online collectible card game by Blizzard and I'm not associated with them but have created this app in accordance to policy in the [Blizzard FAQ](http://us.blizzard.com/en-us/company/about/legal-faq.html)._

 ## Run App in Local Environment